Matthew Adams BA (Hons.), MA, Ph.D

 Although marginal as a political force, anarchist ideas developed in Britain into a political tradition.
 This book explores this lost history, offering a new appraisal of the work of Kropotkin and Read, and examining the ways in which they endeavoured to articulate a politics fit for the particular challenges of Britain's modern history.

-- Kropotkin, Read, and the Intellectual History of British Anarchism: Between Reason and Romanticism (Basingstoke/New York: Palgrave Macmillan, 2015)
+- Kropotkin, Read, and the Intellectual History of British Anarchism: Between Reason and Romanticism (Basingstoke/New York: Palgrave Macmillan, 2015).
+See here for a review in the American Historical Review.

 - with Ruth Kinna (eds.)
 Anarchism 1914-1918: Internationalism, Militarism and War (Manchester: Manchester University Press, 2017)